-The link SEND governor is Rhona Cameron rhona.cameron10@fearnhill.herts.sch.uk
+The link SEND governor is Tina Bhartwas, on the following email address tina.bhartwas10@fearnhill.herts.sch.uk.
+The name of a second SEND governor is to be confirmed.

-The SEND governor will:
+The SEND governors will:

-- Help to raise awareness of SEND issues at governing board meetings - Monitor the quality and effectiveness of special educational needs and disability provision within the school and update the governing board on this

-Work with the headteacher and SENDCO to determine the strategic development of the SEND policy and provision in the school
+- Help to raise awareness of SEND issues at governing board meetings - Monitor the quality and effectiveness of special educational needs and disability provision within the school and update the governing board on this - Work with the headteacher and SENDCO to determine the strategic development of the SEND policy and provision in the school